PP-Module for LiFi Access Systems

 FMT_SMR_EXT.1 No Administration from Client

-There are no TSS evaluation activities for this component.
+There are no additional TSS evaluation activities for this component.

 Guidance

-The evaluator will review the operational guidance to ensure that it contains instructions for administering the TOE both locally and remotely, including any configuration that needs to be performed on the client for remote administration.
-The evaluator will confirm that the TOE does not permit remote administration from a wireless client by default.
+The evaluator shall review the operational guidance to ensure that it contains instructions for administering the TOE both locally and remotely, including any configuration that needs to be performed on the client for remote administration.
+The evaluator shall confirm that the TOE does not permit remote administration from a wireless client by default.

 Tests

-The evaluator will demonstrate that after configuring the TOE for first use from the operational guidance, it is possible to establish an administrative session with the TOE on the “wired” portion of the device.
-They will then demonstrate that an identically configured wireless client that can successfully connect to the TOE cannot be used to perform administration.
+The evaluator shall demonstrate that after configuring the TOE for first use from the operational guidance, it is possible to establish an administrative session with the TOE on the “wired” portion of the device.
+The evaluator shall then demonstrate that an identically configured wireless client that can successfully connect to the TOE cannot be used to perform administration.

 5.2.6 Protection of the TSF (FPT)